XenitAB/xenitab.github.io/docs/blog/12factor.md

 > The code for a twelve-factor app makes no distinction between local and third party services.

 This factor remains relevant as written.
 Its current iteration is sometimes referred to as ["API first"](https://swagger.io/resources/articles/adopting-an-api-first-approach/) which can be described as the principle that all services you create should be able to act as a backing service.
-More generally, with the advent of zero trust and the proliferation of cloud services, the logical end result of this factor is that any service can interact with any service on the planet.
+More generally, with the advent of [Zero Trust](https://www.crowdstrike.com/cybersecurity-101/zero-trust-security/) and the proliferation of cloud services, the logical end result of this factor is that any service can interact with any other service on the planet.

 Even your orchestration platform itself is a backing service, not just the services that run inside it.
-A service can leverage Kubernetes to run a one-off job or provision cloud resources to serve a new customer.
+A service can leverage the Kubernetes control plane to run a one-off job or provision cloud resources to serve a new customer.

 The original text focuses a lot on relational databases.
-It is worth pointing out that you can create a service which scalably serves long-lived state without violating the 12 factors: as long as there is a procedure to claim or negotiate access to a particular shard of the state, the actual process can be stateless.
-Here, our thinking is still coloured by software that predates the cloud era (e.g. MySQL, Elasticsearch, RabbitMQ).
-For modern examples of what is possible, we can look at [Loki](https://github.com/grafana/loki).
+It is worth pointing out that you can create a service which scalably serves long-lived state without violating the 12 factors: as long as there is a procedure to claim or negotiate access to a particular shard of the state (e.g. backups stored in an Azure storage account), the actual process can remain stateless.
+Contemporary thinking in this matter is still coloured by software that predates the cloud era (e.g. MySQL, Elasticsearch, RabbitMQ).
+For an example of what is possible in 2022, we can look at [Loki](https://github.com/grafana/loki).

 Indicators: